Skip to main content

 • Make sure that the devices you plan to connect are using the default ports

-• Some network components might block the scanning process, in that case, try connecting the AngelBox to a network switch rather than connecting it to the router directly.
-The same thing might happen when using business grade network components with management options as well.
+• Some network components might block the scanning process.
+In that case, try connecting the AngelBox to a network switch rather than directly to the router.
+The same thing might happen when using business-grade network components with management options.

-• If your firewall filters outgoing connections as well, whitelist the ports and servers listed below
+• If your firewall filters outgoing connections as well as whitelists the ports and servers listed below

 • AngelBox scans the network every 5 minutes, some old devices might not handle that well.
 A separate network or VLAN is recommended either for security cameras or for other devices.